cathal-cummins/allanlab/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Maxwell Institute at Heriot-Watt University](https://www.maxwell.ac.uk/).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Our research group is based [Maxwell Institute at Heriot-Watt University](https://www.maxwell.ac.uk/).
+We investigate problems in fluid mechanics where the flows defy intuition.
+We aim to explain these flow phenomena using rigorous mathematical methods and exploit their mechanisms for technological applications.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >